bryanrcarlson/CafMeteorologicalEcTower_DataFlow/README.md

+## Important
+5/9/2017: This repo may be merged with one located on Bitbucket (see link for "Datalogger code and specificiations")

 ## Introduction
 Files, scripts, and code for processing metereological data coming off of the various EC Towers located on the CAF LTAR sites.